nipu62/Indexing-Searching-Python/README.md

 **Notes**:
 1. The list of file numbers will be displayed along with the full query string.
 2. index.txt file will be stored inside the documents folder in JSON format

+# Biword and Positional Index
+**Notes**:
+1. The "documents" folder and "queries.txt" should be in the current working directory
+2. Positional Index Structure: Dict{Key -> word, Value -> new list [Total number of frequency , Dict{Key -> doc Number, Value -> position}]}